6 Types of Espresso Drinks and How to Make Them

 The portafilter is the spoon-like device with a handle that sticks out of the machine.
 Remove it and fill the basket in the portafilter fully with grounds.
 The amount of grounds you use will depend on the size of the basket.
 Some models come with a single and double shot basket, like the KitchenAid® Semi-Automatic Espresso Machine.

 Set the portafilter on a flat surface and pack down the grounds with a tamper until it forms an even, tight puck.
-It's important to create a level bed of coffee grounds to prevent water from channeling and over or under extracting flavor from the grounds.
-The KitchenAid® Commercial-Grade Portafilter is designed with 2 recessed spouts to enable a flat base for easier, more stable tamping vs. traditional residential espresso portafilters.
+It's important to create a level bed of coffee grounds to prevent water from channeling and over- or under-extracting flavor from the grounds.
+The KitchenAid® Commercial-Grade Portafilter is designed with two recessed spouts to enable a flat base for easier, more stable tamping vs. traditional residential espresso portafilters.

 You may need to run the espresso machine once without the portafilter to clear the nozzle.
 Then lock the portafilter in place and put your cup below.
 Start the machine.
 A typical shot might take around 20 to 30 seconds to brew.
 Some espresso machines will have preset times while some will require you to set the time yourself or stop the brew manually.